26 commercial vehicle offences in August

-- 475 tickets for no or inappropriate seatbelt or child car seat
+- 171 tickets for not using a seatbelt or the appropriate child safety seat

-- 260 tickets for failing to stop at a red light or stop sign
+- 345 tickets for failing to obey a stop sign or red light

 Saskatchewan Government Insurance (SGI) is the province's self-sustaining auto insurance fund.
 SGI operates 21 claims centres and five salvage centres across Saskatchewan with a head office in Regina.
 SGI also works with a network of nearly 400 motor licence issuers across the province.
 Customers can now do some transactions online.
 Look for the MySGI link under Online Services on your motor licence issuer's website or SGI's website.